yurynix/presto-stream-client/README.md

 * Proper support for Sessions is somewhat experimental and not fully tested.

 # Versions
+* 1.0.14 - Current release, add bugfix to handle situation when response from Presto is unexpectely empty or malformed.
+Standardize error handling.
-* 1.0.13 - Current release, in case of abnormal presto errors, extract full response of presto to prestoError object.
+* 1.0.13 - in case of abnormal presto errors, extract full response of presto to prestoError object.
 * 1.0.12 - bugfix for CSV export of large datasets.
 * 1.0.11 consistently escape JSON as string in CSV to ensure newlines etc. don't break CSV
 * 1.0.10 bugfix to better handle JSON fields in CSV mode